wnbui/491-capstone/README.md

 6. **Manage**: Drag tasks, update statuses, and track progress!

 ## Log in as an existing user from the existing database
-All users have the same password (**Password123!**).
+All users have the same test password (**Password123!**).
 Log in using any of the 10 existing users from the database.